 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, the Company has negative cash flows from operating activities, accumulated deficit from recurring net losses incurred for the prior years and significant short-term debt obligations maturing in less than one year as of December 31, 2021.
+As discussed in Note 1 to the consolidated financial statements, the Company has accumulated deficit from recurring net losses and significant short-term debt obligations maturing in less than one year as of December 31, 2022.
 All these factors raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also discussed in Note 1 to the consolidated financial statements.
 These consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.